fabiomotoca/powershell/README.md

 ## Bulk Change User Password on Active Directoy

-Create a users.csv file with 02 columns; email and password.
+Create an users.csv file with 02 columns; email and password.

 ```powershell
 Import-Module ActiveDirectory